Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Results

+Our goal is to search for orbital solutions of satellite galaxies that can overlap with the stellar streams.
+From these we focus on radial orbits that reach the central regions of Malin~1 where the satellites could have experienced the most intense tidal forces.
+We also considered polar orbital solutions, similar to those observed in the Sombrero galaxy \citep{Martinez-Delgado2021}, where the satellite has near circular orbits while being tidally stripped.

+{We defined five scenarios that depend on what satellite is assumed to be the progenitor, and two subcases (a and b) that depend on what combinations of the streams are assumed to be associated with each satellite.
+These are summari\cRB{s}e in Table \ref{table:ScenariosUnified}.
+For many scenarios and cases, we found radial and polar orbital solutions.
+In addition, we tested two different DM potentials (NFW and ISO) for each scenario.}

-In this study, we detail the results of our orbital fitting procedures applied to both stellar streams and satellite galaxies.
-Using \textsc{delorean}, we investigated around 10 million orbits per scenario, which is a comprehensive analysis of 100 million orbits.
-This included two configurations for the Malin 1 potential, encompassing both radial and circular orbits, along with evaluations of bound and unbound orbits, and energy evaluations through the virial ratio.
-Here, we highlight the solutions that most accurately correspond to the observational data and adhere to physical constraints, such as having bound orbital solutions.
+{Following our procedure to constrain the regions where the best orbits are found (see Section \ref{sec:orbitalmodelling}), we converge to the parameter ranges reported in Table~\ref{tab:scenarioranges} and Table~\ref{tab:scenarioranges2} where we justify each.
+Table \ref{tab:DMcomparison} reports the Best-fit posterior probabilities ($p$) for all the scenario models.
+The investigation consists of millions of orbits per scenario, resulting in a comprehensive analysis of $\sim130$ million orbits in total to explore the parameter space.} Here, we highlight the solutions that most accurately correspond to the observational data and adhere to physical constraints, such as having bounded orbital solutions.
 However, unbound solutions were also found.
+Here, we proceed to describe each scenario in detail: